mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ![](images/02-copy-paste-workflow.png)

-As you can see from the image when you receive feedback or input to your project, you'll be required to go back through the same elaborate procedure (with each time taking just as long as the first).
+As you can see from the image, you'll be required to go back through the same elaborate workflow whenever you receive feedback or input to your project.
+Each time will take just as long as the first.

 We recommend an alternative to the copy + paste workflow based on the activities of a modern scientist from Jeff Leek we outlined in Chapter 1: